spoojary3/Sanford-Export/README.md

       High volume and high price — ideal for profitability
    - Heatmaps for market profitability species and bar chart for product Mussels are the most valuable
-   - PBIX files in `pbix/`
+   - PBIX files in `pbix/SANFORD_EXPORT_ANALYSIS.PBIX`
-- Have used star schema to for scalability and enhanced filtering and slicing
+- Have used star schema  for scalability and enhanced filtering and slicing

 ## Usage
 1. Open PBIX files in Power BI Desktop